List of former championships in WWE: 2000–2015

-2016–present
+2016–2023

 In 2016, WWE reintroduced the brand extension.
 Shortly after, the cruiserweight division was revived and a new WWE Cruiserweight Championship was established.
 This newer title did not carry the lineage of the original Cruiserweight Championship that was retired in 2007.
 The title was originally exclusive to the Raw brand before it became exclusive to the 205 Live brand in 2018.
 It then also became part of NXT after 205 Live merged under NXT in October 2019.
 It was subsequently renamed the NXT Cruiserweight Championship and was then extended to the NXT UK brand in January 2020.
 However, in January 2022, the championship was retired.
 At the New Year's Evil special episode of NXT 2.0 on January 4, 2022, the title was unified into the NXT North American Championship.
 North American Champion Carmelo Hayes defeated Cruiserweight Champion Roderick Strong, with Hayes recognized as the final Cruiserweight Champion and going forward as North American Champion.

 In December 2016, WWE announced that they would be establishing a new United Kingdom-based brand and the first championship created for the brand was the WWE United Kingdom Championship.
 In June 2018, the brand was formally established as NXT UK, and the NXT UK Women's Championship and NXT UK Tag Team Championship were created at that time.
 In early 2020, the WWE United Kingdom Championship was renamed as the NXT United Kingdom Championship, and later that year, the NXT UK Heritage Cup was established.
-In August 2022, WWE announced that the NXT UK brand would be going on hiatus following the Worlds Collide event on September 4, 2022, and the brand would relaunch as NXT Europe in 2023.
+In August 2022, WWE announced that the NXT UK brand would be going on hiatus following the Worlds Collide event on September 4, 2022, and the brand would relaunch as NXT Europe at a later time.
 As such, all of NXT UK's championships were unified into their respective NXT championship counterparts, except for the NXT UK Heritage Cup, which was later transferred to NXT in 2023.
 The NXT United Kingdom Championship, NXT UK Women's Championship, and NXT UK Tag Team Championship were unified into the NXT Championship, NXT Women's Championship, and NXT Tag Team Championship, respectively, with Tyler Bate, Meiko Satomura, and the team of Brooks Jensen and Josh Briggs recognized as the final champions of each.